symbol/symbol-docs/source/guides/transfer/signing-transaction-offline.rst

 This guide will show you how to sign a transaction offline then use an online computer to announce the transaction.

+This can be useful for when you are keeping your private keys in an offline device (cold wallet) for security reasons.
+By signing a transaction offline, you will be able to execute transactions from your cold wallet while keeping your private keys completely safe.

 The example in the guide will send 155 |networkcurrency| from your offline wallet to Bob (``TCHS3AOXFGWGTN2QUUHDCXJ4SBYLIQIPNUPHHA2N``)

 *************